Temple of Doom’s Hinduism Problem: How Hollywood Stereotypes Fueled Hinduphobiaand What Heals It

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What social effects does the article identify?
+What social harms does the article link to distorted media portrayals of Hinduism?

-What Dharmic values does the article emphasize?
+What shared Dharmic values does the article highlight?